QMustafa/outlast-bookshop/README.md

 To run as a deamon: add "-d" at the end of the docker-compose command.

 #Notes:
-No testing is implemented (no time)
+No testing is implemented (no time).
 There is a few delay when you click on the star (to mark as favorite or delete from favorite).
 Many enhancement can be done.